Summer is in full swing and that means it’s time for the outdoors! To light up those magical evenings, create some fun customizable strand lighting.

 - vintage mold tins

-1. Start by prepping the lights for paint.
-Here we used a small strand of lights that had plastic bulbs over the individual stand bulbs.
-We removed each of those and wrapped the light bulbs and plug with painters tape to prep for painting.
-You may use a regular stand of lights that doesn’t come with plastic bulb coverings so just go right to prepping.
+We removed each of those and wrapped the light bulbs and plug with painter’s tape to prep for painting.
+You may use regular strand lighting that doesn’t come with plastic bulb coverings so just go right to prepping.

-2. Spray the strand of lights with spray paint in your desired color.
+Spray the string lights with spray paint in your desired color.
 If you decide to keep these outside all the time then go for an outdoor spray paint that will hold up against the elements.